MetaMask/metamask-docs/snaps/reference/entry-points.md

 ## onInstall

 To run an action on installation, a Snap must expose the `onInstall` entry point.
-This method is called after the Snap is installed successfully.
+MetaMask calls the `onInstall` handler method after the Snap is installed successfully.

 :::note
 For MetaMask to call the Snap's `onInstall` method, you must request the